42-lbastian/42-lbastian/README.md

 # About me
-Hi, I'm Loic a french developper, I like to learn new stuff.
+Hi, I'm Loic a French developer, I like to learn new stuff.
 I'm looking for opportunities that will enable me to develop my programming skills.

 ## My projects: